TAOS-Labs/blog/content/posts/SD-cards.md

 ### Enable time outs

-You can just max out the timeout paramater (register is 0x2e)
+You can just max out the timeout parameter (register is 0x2e)

 ### Actually Start it up

-Now we follow the great and lovely flowcharts, They are great, so follw Section 3.6.
+Now we follow the great and lovely flowcharts, They are great, so follow Section 3.6.
 To note when you send commands the response of the command is in register 0x10, and it may be  either a 32 bit response, or a 128 bit register.
-When sending a command you also need to know its response type, which we get from the phtsical layer specificiation.
+When sending a command you also need to know its response type, which we get from the physical layer specification.
 This alo determines flags to send to the sd card.

 ### Get Data

-Now that everything is finished we can set block size and block count, then, we will write the sector to the argument regiter, and set the transfer mode.
-Then we can send the sd command to read / write blocks and wait for buffer read / write ready interrupt to be generated, and we can acklogege these by writing a 1 to that register position. then since we are not using DMA we can just read the data from the buffer data port register
+Now that everything is finished we can set block size and block count, then, we will write the sector to the argument register, and set the transfer mode.
+Then we can send the sd command to read / write blocks and wait for buffer read / write ready interrupt to be generated, and we can acknowledge these by writing a 1 to that register position. then since we are not using DMA we can just read the data from the buffer data port register